What should vegans know about vitamin B12?

 Vitamin B12 is not made by plants or animals but by microbes that blanket the earth.
 In today’s sanitized, modern world, the water supply is commonly chlorinated to kill off any bacteria.

 So, while we don’t get much B12 in the water anymore, we don’t get much cholera, either, which is a good thing!—Dr. Michael Greger

 Animals obtain vitamin B12 by eating foods that are covered in soil and bacteria.

-When a cow eats grass, it pulls up many of the soil-covered roots, which then allow B12 to be absorbed into their intestinal tract.
+When a cow eats grass, it pulls up many of the soil-covered roots, which then allow B12 to be absorbed into the intestinal tract.

-People who eat animal products, such as meat and dairy, get traces of B12 by eating the flesh of the animals that absorbed it from the dirt.
+People who eat animal products, such as meat and dairy, get traces of B12 by eating the flesh of the animals that absorb it from the dirt.